 - Quiet hours in the house (and in Prague for that matter) are 10 PM (2200) until 6 AM (0600).
-Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box next to the front door, if a fuse switch is down, it's off.
+Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box next to the front bathroom, if a fuse switch is down, it's off.
 Push it back up to reset the circuit. - Please don't pour coffee grounds down the kitchen sink drain, it's better to put 'em in the garbage. - If you're around town and you want to phone, buy a phone card outside the main post office, or at any Tabak shop, and use that in the many pay phones around the city.
-You can also use coins, but there aren't many coin phones left.
+You can also use coins, but there aren't many coin phones left. - If you want to do laundry, feel free.
+Program "rapid" is for cotton and it lasts about 1.5 hours.
+Put the detergent in the middle slot.
+There are a variety of other programs but I think you better be able to read French or sort out the international sign language that only people who make washing machines know.
+When removing your laundry, the machine locks the door, so please wait for about 2 minutes after it is finished before opening to door.
+DO NOT FORCE THE DOOR HANDLE.